Savasstion/FYPRayTracer/README.md

 ## Executable File
 [FYPRayTracer.zip](https://github.com/user-attachments/files/24132515/FYPRayTracer.zip)
 - Note: For some reason, some machines even with the cuda dll file, it refuses to run.
 To fix, install CUDA Toolkit 12.8.1
+- Just run FYPRayTracer.exe to execute the program!

 ## How to use in IDE
 1. Download the project folder